Almond: Oils

 Almonds are a rich source of oil, with 50% of kernel dry mass as fat (whole almond nutrition table).
 In relation to total dry mass of the kernel, almond oil contains 32% monounsaturated oleic acid (an omega-9 fatty acid), 13% linoleic acid (a polyunsaturated omega-6 essential fatty acid), and 10% saturated fatty acid (mainly as palmitic acid).
 Linolenic acid, a polyunsaturated omega-3 fat, is not present (table).
-Almond oil is a rich source of vitamin E, providing 261% of the Daily Value per 100 millilitres.

 When almond oil is analyzed separately and expressed per 100 grams as a reference mass, the oil provides 884 kcal of food energy, 8 grams of saturated fat (81% of which is palmitic acid), 70 grams of oleic acid, and 17 grams of linoleic acid (oil table).

 Oleum amygdalae, the fixed oil, is prepared from either sweet or bitter almonds, and is a glyceryl oleate with a slight odour and a nutty taste.
 It is almost insoluble in alcohol but readily soluble in chloroform or ether.
 Almond oil is obtained from the dried kernel of almonds.
 Sweet almond oil is used as a carrier oil in aromatherapy and cosmetics while bitter almond oil, containing benzaldehyde, is used as a food flavouring and in perfume.